droonga/droonga.org/tutorial/basic/index.md

                                  \--------------------------------------------------/
                                        This tutorial describes about this part.

-User agents (ex. a Web browser) sends search requests to a protocol adapter.
+User agents (ex. a Web browser) send search requests to a protocol adapter.
 The adapter receives them, and sends internal (translated) search requests to a Droonga engine.
 The engine processes them actually.
-Search results are sent from the engine to the protocol adapter, and finally delivered to the user agent.
+Search results are sent from the engine to the protocol adapter, and finally delivered to the user agents.

 For example let's try to build a database system to find [Starbucks stores in New York](http://geocommons.com/overlays/430038).